alexewerlof/pk/README.md

 `pk` is a simple but powerful CLI and API for dealing with json files (like `package.json` or `manifest.json` etc.).

+**Note: right now it is in very early stage.
+If you're missing a feature you're welcome to file an issue.**

 # Examples

 ### Get the main field